-Notes to Consolidated Financial Statements-(Continued)
+Notes to Consolidated Financial Statements-(Continued) (In thousands, unless otherwise noted)

 The acquisition was accounted for using the acquisition method under Accounting Standards Codification (ASC) Topic 805, Business Combinations.
 Under the acquisition method, the purchase price is allocated to the underlying tangible and intangible assets acquired and liabilities assumed based on their respective fair values, with the remainder allocated to goodwill.